weblinc/media-match/README.md

 ---
 ####media.match.min.js/media.match.js
 * Provides core functionality.
 Does not contain external javascript library or css dependencies.
 * Version 1 of this project contained a css dependency that is now solely handled by media.match.js.
-See branch, "version1" for previous interation.
+See branch, "version1" for previous iteration.

 Example
 ---